Engineering professor, students ‘DIVE’ into Fleming Yard renovation

 “Our students studied energy, storm water and waste solutions to optimize the sustainability and accessibility of the space,” Troxel said.
 “Their energetic work drove tangible solutions that most of them would be able to see and use.”

-Students offered their research, ideas and feedback to Division of Administration Chief of Staff Leigh Shoup, University Landscape Architect Robert Waits and Director of Sustainability and Environmental Management Andrea George and presented final design concepts to Kopstain and Associate Vice Chancellor for Facilities Mike Perez.
+Students offered their research, ideas and feedback to Division of Administration Chief of Staff Leigh Shoup, University Landscape Architect Robert Waits and Director of Sustainability and Environmental Management Andrea George and presented final design concepts to Vice Chancellor for Administration Eric Kopstain and Associate Vice Chancellor for Facilities Mike Perez.

-Design recommendations were then reviewed with members of Vanderbilt Student Government throughout last academic year, with furniture being selected this summer.
+Design recommendations were then reviewed with members of Vanderbilt Student Government throughout last academic year, with furniture being selected in summer 2019.

 “Applying sustainable and human-centered design principles to reimagine Fleming Yard shows that Vanderbilt is committed to creating a built environment that enables community to flourish all over campus,” said Jerom Theunissen, BE’18.
 Theunissen contributed to the project as a student and will see the final result when he returns to campus.
 “I can’t wait to come back and see it in person.
 It’s really exciting,” he said.